Home > Destinations > North America > USA > Georgia > Atlanta > Walking Tours

 Begin your stroll at:

-1. Howell and Irwin streets
+1. Howell and Irwin Streets

-Walk south along Howell Street, where renovated historic homes and recently built housing (designed to harmonize with the architecture of the neighborhood) provide testimony to the area's continuing renaissance.
+Walk south along Howell Street, where renovated historic homes and housing (designed to harmonize with the architecture of the neighborhood) provide testimony to the area's continuing renaissance.
 Note 102 Howell St., built between 1890 and 1895, which was the home of Alexander Hamilton, Jr., Atlanta's leading turn-of-the-20th-century black contractor.
 Its architectural details include Corinthian columns and a Palladian window.

 2. The King Center

 The organization here (tel.
-404/524-1956; www.thekingcenter.com) continues the work to which King was dedicated -- reducing violence within individual communities and among nations.
+404/526-8900; www.thekingcenter.com) continues the work to which King was dedicated -- reducing violence within individual communities and among nations.
 Freedom Plaza, on the premises, is King's final resting place.
 Stop in to take a self-guided tour of exhibits on King's life and the civil rights movement.
 Admission is free; the center is open every day from 9am to 5pm.

 Now double back a few blocks east to 501 Auburn Ave., the: